alexh3422/CL-TeamProfileGenerator/README.md

 Please refer to my github profile at https://www.github.com/alexh3422 for any further questions

+### screenshot of the CL Team Profile Generator running in a terminal window
 <img width="1021" alt="Screenshot of the CL Team Profile Generator application opened up in a terminal window" src="https://user-images.githubusercontent.com/115325648/215018953-a993dfb4-fa89-48f4-a8ae-bb7155f8b765.png">

+### Screenshot of what the generated HTML file will look like